-- Our staff on the ward are busy and prioritise the care they give.
+- Our staff prioritise the care they give.
 They may not always be available promptly.
 Please be patient if you require extra assistance at night time.
-Please alert a member of staff if help is required urgently.
+Alert a member of staff if help is required urgently.
 If you have any concerns or worries regarding your partners or baby’s welfare, please ask to speak with the midwife in charge.

-- We reserve the right to decline permission for partners or companions to enter and stay on the ward at any time if there are significant concerns that will compromise the safety of mothers, babies and staff on duty.
+- We reserve the right to decline permission for partners to enter and stay on the ward at any time.

 Thank you for all your help, support and understanding.
 If you have any queries or concerns regarding staying overnight please discuss with the midwife in charge.